Leandro Frroku

-Leandro Frroku (born 3 September 2003) is an Albanian professional footballer who plays as a defensive midfielder for Greek Super League club Panathinaikos.
-Born in Greece, he represents Albania at youth level.
+Leandro Frroku (born 3 September 2003) is an Albanian professional footballer who plays as a defensive midfielder for Super League Greece 2 club Asteras Tripolis B. Born in Greece, he represents Albania at youth level.

 Career

 Panathinaikos

 Frroku plays mainly as a midfielder and joined Panathinaikos from the team's youth ranks.

 On 17 February 2023, Frroku signed an extension with Panathinaikos until the summer of 2027.